sheikh-who/Terdex/README.md

     "run-tests": [
       "pytest"
     ]
+  },
+  "llm": {
+    "provider": "heuristic",
+    "model": "",
+    "api_base": "",
+    "api_key_env": "",
+    "options": {}
   }
 }
 ```

 Modify playbooks to suit your workflow.
 Use `--dry-run` when executing to preview commands without running them.
+Update the `llm` section to set the default provider (e.g. `ollama`, `openrouter`, `gemini`, `cohere`, or `huggingface`) and supply an environment variable for API keys so secrets never touch disk.

 ## Development